-The Sponsor believes that, because the CME ETH futures market is priced based on the underlying spot ETH market, any fraud or manipulation in the spot market would necessarily affect the price of ETH futures, thereby affecting the net asset value of an ETP holding spot ETH or an ETF holding ETH futures, as well as the price investors pay for such product's shares.38 The Sponsor also believes that a correlation analysis conducted by Coinbase, Inc. further corroborates this conclusion.
-Coinbase, Inc.'s analysis found that the CME ETH futures market has been consistently and highly correlated with the spot ETH market throughout the past (nearly) three years, with an even greater correlation than that cited by the Commission with respect to the CME Bitcoin futures and spot Bitcoin market in approving proposed rule changes to list and trade spot Bitcoin-based ETPs.39
+The Sponsor believes that, because the CME ETH futures market is priced based on the underlying spot ETH market, any fraud or manipulation in the spot market would necessarily affect the price of ETH futures, thereby affecting the net asset value of an ETP holding spot ETH or an ETF holding ETH futures, as well as the price investors pay for such product's shares.
+Accordingly, either CME surveillance can detect spot-market fraud that affects both futures ETFs and spot ETPs, or that surveillance cannot do so for either type of product.

-Given the similarity between an ETP holding spot ETH and an ETF holding

-ETH futures, the Sponsor believes that it must be the case that CME surveillance can either detect spotmarket fraud that affects both futures ETFs and spot ETPs, or that such surveillance cannot do so for either type of product.
 Having approved ETH futures ETFs in part on the basis of such surveillance, the Commission has clearly determined that CME surveillance can detect spot-market fraud that would affect spot ETPs, and the Sponsor thus believes that it must also approve spot ETH ETPs on that basis.